-6.1) Take the clamp off after piercing and drill out the hole with a 1/8" bit
+7.1) Take the clamp off after piercing and drill out the hole with a 1/8" bit

 If you have soft rubber tubing, why not try it?
-You almost always need to drill out a hole and center the piercer over the hole.
+You almost always need to drill out a hole and center the pierce over the hole.
 The soft rubber tends to expand and fill the needle hole.
 I have always gotten them to work.
-However, it is tricky.

-7.0 The Discharge Water Saddle
+8.0 The Discharge Water Saddle

-7.1) Find a place on the discharge pipe under the sink and clamp it on.
+8.1) Find a place on the discharge pipe under the sink and clamp it on.
 Try to have it where it will not block anything, like where you want to put the tank.
 Attach the rubber gasket to the pipe, position the saddle over that spot and screw it on.
 Drill it out with a 1/4" drill bit.
-Put the compression nut on the peach line and push the peach line into the discharge pipe.
+Put the compression nut on the red line (or red label) and push the line into the discharge pipe.
 It is ok to force it in.
 Screw the compression nut on fairly firmly.
 This is usually a no problem area.